It’s summer – Do you know where your vacation time is?

 The effect is broad.
 Just a few weeks ago, the Harvard Business Review reported on a study by Project: Time Off which had similar results.

 “People who take all of their vacation time have a 6.5% higher chance of getting a promotion or a raise than people who leave 11 or more days of paid time off on the table,” it said.
+You may be in the process of hiring a campervan in Christchurch to finish the preperations for your trip to New Zealand or you are considing visiting your family in New York for a few days.
+Either way, taking your holidays is worth it.
+Plus, having days to relax is never a bad thing.

 So let’s review: Someone or something is paying you to spend a week at the beach.
 And doing so is good for your career, but only if you truly leave the smartphone at home.
 And we haven’t even started on the long-term health effects of vacations.